Own-Data-Privateer/hoardy-web/README.md

 Cons:

-- it is rather painful to setup, requiring you to install a custom SSL root certificate; and
+- it is rather painful to setup, requiring you to install a custom SSL root certificate;
-- websites using certificate pinning will stop working; and
+- websites using certificate pinning will stop working;
-- some websites detect when you use it and fingerprint you for it or force you to solve CAPTCHAs; and
+- some websites detect when you use it and fingerprint you for it or force you to solve CAPTCHAs;
 - `mitmproxy` dump files are flat streams of `HTTP` requests and responses that use custom frequently changing between versions data format, so you'll have to re-parse them repeatedly using `mitmproxy`'s own parsers to get to the requests you want;
 - and then you'll still need some more tools to use those archives for Wayback Machine-like replay and generation of website mirrors.